ToreniaFournieri/Star-Canine/Specification.md

 - Hull damage persists between battles

 - Multiplier calculation:
-  - For each equipped MODULE with a "multiplier" and "target_type":
+  - For each equipped MODULE with a `multiplier` and `target_type`:
-    - All weapons with matching "type" have their damage multiplied
+    - All weapons with matching `type` have their damage multiplied
     - Multiple multipliers stack multiplicatively (two x2 modules = x4 total, two x3 modules = x9 total)
     - Example: If you equip "Prismatic Lens" (multiplier: 2, target_type: LASER), all LASER weapons deal double damage